VladimirBrejcha/VladimirBrejcha/README.md

 - I am a digital nomad – I travel around the world and work remotely.
 Currently, I live on the island of Taiwan 🇹🇼
 - 💎 Indihacker – I launch small projects in collaboration with other enthusiasts.
 Looking forward for business opportunities.
+- Software Engineer with 5+ years of experience.
 - Senior iOS and/or Mobile developer.
 Mobile DevOps.
 Team Leader 💪🏻
 - 🎹 I used to sing, I do play with SonicPi, hope to be a DJ one day?!
 - I write to my [blog](https://blog.vladimirbrejcha.com) ✍🏻